Tovino Thomas Replaces Prithviraj In This Upcoming Big Project!

 Tovino Thomas is on a roll and the new sensation of Mollywood has a bagful of projects in his kitty.
-Tovino Thomas was previously seen in a lead role in the film Mayaanadhi, which won the hearts of the Malayalam film audiences and the wait is on for the big gifts that he has to offer for the audiences in the near future.
+Tovino Thomas was previously seen in a lead role in the film Mayaanadhi, which won the hearts of the Malayalam film audiences and the wait is on for the big gifts that he has to offer to the audiences in the near future.

 In fact, the young actor of Malayalam cinema will be seen making a step into the Tamil film industry as well, with a couple of Tamil movies of the actor expected to grace the big screens in this year.